somyalakshmi07/firstgit/README.md

 # firstgit
-this is my first github project author:G somya lakshmi
+this is my first github project<br>
+i am teaching to my frnds.